always, dragging your fingers into

 the phrases my ears need to hear.

-Sarah Trajcevska, Dream Pop
+written by Sarah Trajcevska, Dream Pop

 touch, the empty spaces between